IDMNYU/IdeationPrototyping_LadyK/assignmentBriefs/Artifact_Tool.md

 - Create a low-fi 3D model.
 Think: simple supplies: stuff around the house/recycling bin + hot glue gun + exacto knife, string, cardboard, legos, tissues, paper, tape

-- Create a higher-fi model
+- Create a higher-fi model OR several Technical Drawings

 Through each of these stages, document your PROCESS.
 Reflect on how it went.
 What did you learn and/or discover?
 What has changed?
 What difficulties did you encounter?